ouatu-ro/ouatu-ro.github.io/src/content/blog/common-sense-learning.md

 Once a pattern fits that tightly, it becomes part of your intuition.
 It is no longer something you remember.
 In a way, it becomes something you are.

+**This way of learning is personal.
+I've come to rely on it so deeply that I struggle to absorb anything I can't make intuitive.
+I no longer try to memorize what I can't re-derive.**

 ---